-The adopted biennial budget for Fiscal Year 2014/2015 supports EBMUD's mission, values and strategic plan.
-The total budget is \$1.45 billion, \$1.18 billion for water system and \$0.27 billion for wastewater system.
-The Board of Directors approved a water system rate increase of 9.75 percent for FY14 and 9.5 percent for FY15, and a wastewater system rate increase of 9 percent for FY14 and 8.5 percent for FY15.
+The adopted biennial budget for fiscal year 2016/2017 supports EBMUD's mission, values and strategic plan.
+The total budget is \$1.83 billion, \$1.40 billion for water system, \$0.30 billion for wastewater system, and \$0.13 billion for drought contingency.
+The Board of Directors approved a water system rate increase of 8.0 percent for fiscal year 2016 and 7.0 percent for fiscal year 2017, and a wastewater system rate increase of 5.0 percent for fiscal year 2016 and 5.0 percent for fiscal year 2017.

-The budget addresses three key strategic plan priorities: investing in aging infrastructure, enhancing effective maintenance practices, and improving customer service.
-In addition, to provide for long-term financial stability, the budget is based on prudent projections of water demand and housing growth, addresses structural revenue shortfalls with rate adjustments, and meets the Board's policy goals for debt service coverage.
-The adopted budget for FY14-15 embodies these themes.
+The budget addresses three key strategic plan priorities: investing in aging physical infrastructure, investing in critical information technology infrastructure, and managing the impacts of the extended drought.
+In addition, to provide for long-term financial stability, the budget is based on prudent assumptions for water sales and customer conservation, and meets the Board's adopted financial policies and the District's credit ratings.
 It supports the District's mission, values and strategic plan, and the Board's commitment that the East Bay's world class quality of life must be supported by a world class water and wastewater utility.